 Long-Lasting; the water-cooled chillers have a longer lifespan.

 It is because they do not suffer from outdoor factors such as rain, heat, or ice that may hinder their durability.

 What are the Limitations of the Water-cooled chiller?

-High initial costs; the chillers require full set up of complementary facilities, including water cooling tower and condenser water pumps.
+High initial costs; the chillers require a full set up of complementary facilities, including a water cooling tower and condenser water pumps.